Enhanced Illustration - Pencil, Pen, Paint and Pixels (Online Short Course)

-How do you make strong ideas a visual reality?
-By hand is always a great starting point - drawing, painting, etc. - but today illustrators often take hand-created work a step further, using digital tools to mix, layer and manipulate their handmade art work, without losing its freshness and 'human touch'.
+Working by hand is always a great starting point in illustration or art making - drawing, painting, etc. - but today illustrators and artists often take a step further, using digital tools to mix, layer and manipulate their handmade art work, without losing its freshness and 'human touch'.

 This course will help you develop your visual ideas and own personal visual language through a series of projects giving a flavour of the BA Illustration at Central Saint Martins.
 You'll be thinking creatively and exploring traditional illustration methods, but you'll also see how hand-made work is manipulated via computer and do this with your own projects.